 Forming an empire is one thing; but keeping it operating is quite another.
 Still, in administration, Sargon proved himself as capable as he was in military conquest.
-In order to maintain his presence throughout his empire, Sargon strategically placed his best and most trusted men in positions of power in the various cities.
-The "Citizens of Akkad", as a later Babylonian text calls them, were the governors and administrators in over 65 different cities.
+In order to maintain his presence throughout his empire, Sargon strategically placed his best and most trusted men - and women - in positions of power in the various cities.
+The "Citizens of Akkad", as a later Babylonian text calls them, were the governors, clergy, and administrators in over 65 different cities.

 One of his inscriptions reads: "From the sea above to the sea below, the sons of Akkad held the chiefdoms of his cities" and Bauer notes how, "In this kingdom, the Sumerians rapidly found themselves living as foreigners in their own cities...When Sargon took over a city, it became an Akkadian stronghold, staffed with Akkadian officials and garrisoned with Akkadian troops (99).
 Sargon's placement of trusted officials drew the various regions more closely under his control.

-Sargon also cleverly placed his daughter, Enheduanna, as High Priestess of Inanna at Ur and, through her, seems to have able to manipulate religious, political, and cultural affairs from afar.
-Enheduanna is recognized today as the world's first writer known by name and, from what is known of her life, she seems to have been a very capable and powerful administrator in addition to her literary talents.
+Sargon cleverly placed his daughter, Enheduanna, as High Priestess at Ur and, through her, seems to have able to manipulate religious, political, and cultural affairs from afar.
+Enheduanna is recognized today as the world's first author known by name and, from what is known of her life, she seems to have been a very capable and powerful administrator in addition to her literary talents.
 This arrangement worked so well that Sargon's grandson, Naram-Sin, would appoint his daughter to the same position.

 The stability provided by this empire gave rise to the construction of roads, improved irrigation, a wider sphere of influence in trade, as well as developments in arts and sciences.
 The Akkadian Empire created the first postal system where clay tablets inscribed in cuneiform Akkadian script were wrapped in outer clay envelopes marked with the name and address of the recipient and the seal of the sender.
 These letters could not be opened except by the person they were intended for because there was no way to open the clay envelope save by breaking it, thus ensuring privacy in correspondence.

 Even with these improvements to the lives of the citizens of Mesopotamia, the people still rebelled against Akkadian rule.
-Throughout his life Sargon would continue to encounter uprisings as city-states asserted their autonomy and rose against the empire.
-As the centuries passed, however, whatever difficulties they had with Sargon's rule were forgotten and all that was remembered were his heroic feats and the `golden age' of the Akkadians.
-For the next 3,000 years the Babylonians would tell tales of the kings who rose against Sargon of Akkad and of his glorious victories, citing Sargon's own words from his purported autobiography:
+Throughout his life, Sargon would continually put down uprisings as city-states asserted their autonomy and rose against the empire.
+As the centuries passed, however, whatever difficulties the people had with Sargon's rule were forgotten and all that was remembered were his heroic feats and the `golden age' of the Akkadians.
+For the next 3,000 years the Sumerians, Babylonians, Assyrians, and others would tell tales of Sargon of Akkad and his glorious victories, citing Sargon's own words from his purported autobiography:

 In my old age of 55, all the lands revolted against me, and they besieged me in Agade but the old lion still had teeth and claws, I went forth to battle and defeated them: I knocked them over and destroyed their vast army.
 Now, any king who wants to call himself my equal, wherever I went, let him go!